Kanagawa Gallery Walk

 I heard the rumor so I'm heading in for a bit!
 No, I'm off now.

 Oh!
-The words “Takatsuyu” remain as they are.
-In fact, my husband and child took care of me a long time ago when I couldn't use the bathroom at my house due to construction.
-When I think about it now, I regret that I should have taken a bath at that time.
-I used to feel embarrassed when I met people from my neighborhood. lol
+The words "Takatsuyu" are still there.
+Actually, my husband and children were taken care of at Takatsuyu a long time ago when our house was under construction and we couldn't use the bath.
+Now that I think about it, I regret that I should have taken a bath at that time.
+I would have been embarrassed if I had met the neighbors.
+Haha.

 The reception desk and black telephone give it a very retro feel, but these were commonly used until a few years ago, so even those born in the Heisei era could immerse themselves in the atmosphere of the Showa era at Takatsuyu.